Baskina/sort_trash_folder/README.md

-The program sorts a choosen folder with different file extentions.
+The program sorts a chosen folder with different file extensions.